a-olechtchouk/LiveBarForTwitch-Support/README.md

-# LiveBarForTwitch-Support
+# StreamBarForTwitch-Support

 # Launch
-To open LiveBar for Twitch, open the application and tap the app icon that appears in the menu bar.
+To open StreamBar for Twitch, open the application and tap the app icon that appears in the menu bar.

 # Log-in
 Click the "Connect with Twitch" button to login with your Twitch.tv account.
 After successfully completing the Twitch authentication process, you will be logged in.